 - Social media ads – keep running your best ad (you test which ads generate the best results, right?).
 Don’t change the ad, because you would have to restart your whole campaign.
 After you tested and found the best, keep it ad and run it consistently.

-- You can do a monthly product demonstration
+- You can do a monthly product demonstration or event

 - weekly email newsletter